zephyrproject-rtos/zephyr/boards/rak/rak4631/doc/index.rst

 | WDT       | on-chip    | watchdog             |
 +-----------+------------+----------------------+

-The default board configuration can be found in the defconfig file:
+The default board configuration can be found in :zephyr_file:`boards/rak/rak4631/rak4631_nrf52840_defconfig`

-        ``boards/arm/rak4631_nrf52840/rak4631_nrf52840_defconfig``

 Connections and IOs
 ===================